oxc-project/oxc-resolver/README.md

 For CommonJS modules, it is the `__dirname` variable that contains the absolute path to the folder containing current module.

-For ECMAScript modules, it is the value of `import.meta.dirname`.
+For ECMAScript modules, it is the value of `import.meta.url`.

 Behavior is undefined when given a path to a file.